aflin/rampart_docs/source/rampart-main.rst

 Tagged Functions
 """"""""""""""""

-These may be used much as expected:
+These may be used in the same manner as in standard ES6 JavaScript:

 .. code-block:: javascript